Diagnosing: Do You Have a Pilonidal?

 Pilonidal Abscesses usually form just to the side of the top crease in the buttocks.
 If there are sinus openings, they are typically along the center (midline) of the crease.
 The lump can be as small as a pea or larger than a golf ball.
 Usually the lump will hurt when you press on it – if it’s infected it will hurt A LOT.
 If you have a sinus, it will typically drain a nasty smelling discharge that can be brownish, whitish, clear, or streaked with blood.
 Some people don’t get a lump if they have a draining sinus – the lump forms as infected fluid builds up inside the abscess.
 Some abscesses can be very deep in the tissue and there will be no visible sign at all on the skin surface, just very deep pain with no obvious cause.

-Many people note lower back pain as problems with their abscess infections escalate.
+Many people have lower back pain when their abscess is infected.
 There is no known tie, but theories from the forums have suggested that the pressure from the inflamed abscess is crowding nerve endings heading to the spinal cord, most likely the sciatic nerve.
 It also has been suggested that most Pilonidal sufferers tend to “sit funny” to try and get comfortable, which throws the back out of normal alignment.
 Most people experiencing Pilonidal related lower back pain have generally found that it disappears after the abscess is treated.

 - Acute: excruciating pain in the tailbone area, with an obvious inflamed lump at the top of the buttock cleft.
 This one is a pretty easy call and any doctor who misdiagnoses should go back to medical school.
 When a Pilonidal Cyst is infected (inflamed, acute, abscessing, flaring up) it will swell and make it almost impossible to sit, stand, or lie down since any movement seems to make the pain worse.
 A lot of people first hear the word Pilonidal when they are carried into an ER screaming in pain.